lcrespom/node-terminal-menu/README.md

     this property.
 - **descs**: optional - an array of description strings, corresponding to each item.
 If present, the selected item description will be displayed at the bottom of the table.
+- **descRows**: optional - maximum number of description lines.
+If not present, it is calculated by searching inside the descriptions.
 - **colors**: optional - an object with 3 properties, each being a function that, if present, will be invoked to add terminal escape codes to give color to different parts of the menu.
     - **item**: function to colorize each menu item.